ACLzz/keystore-server/README.md

 You can run server on your local network and don't be afraid of password leaks.

 ## How to install it?
-Firstly, I highly recommend you go to <a href="docs/Configuration.md">config</a> section before install.
+Firstly, I highly recommend you go to <a href="docs/Configuration.md">config</a> section before install, cause config effects on installation.
 Just install go and build server in few seconds with make.

 ```